opscentric/mini-series/docker-and-containers/README.md

 CMD ["npm", "start"]
 ```

-Each line of the Dockerfile contains a command that tells Docker to do something during the build process.
-We'll go through each of these commands below to give you a comprehensive understanding of Docker basics.
+Each line of the Dockerfile contains a directive that tells Docker to do something during the build process.
+We'll go through each of these directives below to give you a comprehensive understanding of Docker basics.

 ### Dockerfile Directives